 Description

-CVE-2025-7799 is a high-severity reflected Cross-site Scripting (XSS) vulnerability in Zirve Information Technologies Inc. 's e-Taxpayer Accounting Website.
-It arises from improper neutralization of input during web page generation, allowing attackers to inject malicious scripts.
-The vulnerability requires no authentication or user interaction and can be exploited remotely over the network.
-Successful exploitation can lead to high integrity impact by executing arbitrary scripts in users' browsers, potentially enabling session hijacking, data manipulation, or phishing attacks.
-Confidentiality impact is limited but present, and availability impact is low.
-No known exploits are currently reported in the wild.
-European organizations using this e-Taxpayer platform are at risk, especially those in countries with significant adoption of Zirve's solutions or with strategic tax infrastructure.
-Mitigation involves immediate input validation and output encoding improvements, deploying Content Security Policy (CSP), and monitoring for suspicious activity.
-Countries like Turkey, Germany, France, and the UK are likely most affected due to market penetration and tax system importance.
+CVE-2025-7799 is a high-severity reflected Cross-Site Scripting (XSS) vulnerability in Zirve Information Technologies Inc. 's e-Taxpayer Accounting Website.
+It arises from improper neutralization of user input during web page generation, allowing attackers to inject malicious scripts.
+The vulnerability requires no authentication or user interaction to exploit and can lead to high integrity impact by enabling actions on behalf of users.
+Although no known exploits are currently in the wild, the vulnerability's network accessibility and low attack complexity make it a significant risk.
+European organizations using this e-Taxpayer platform could face data manipulation, session hijacking, or phishing attacks.
+Mitigation involves immediate input validation, output encoding, and implementing Content Security Policy (CSP).
+Countries with high adoption of this software and critical tax infrastructure reliance, such as Turkey and neighboring regions, are most at risk.
+Given the CVSS 3.
+1 score of 8.

 AI-Powered Analysis